Hasnat-Aarif-Aslam/Time-Series/Introduction To Time Series.md

 * If PACF decays geometrically → It's an MA process.
 Check the ACF for the number of lags (q).

 * `(ARMA for stationary series, ARIMA for non-stationary series)`

+* **If your series is already stationary: Use ARMA.**

+* **If your series is non-stationary and you don't want to manually make it stationary: Use ARIMA, as it will automatically apply differencing to make the series stationary.**